ASNeG/OpcUaWebServer/docs/source/4_websocket_gateway/message_format.rst

 -----------------------

 OPCUA has some common data structures that have the same format in the different services.
-So we describe them here to avoid of the duplication in other sections of the document
+So we describe them here to avoid of the duplication in other sections of the document.
+You can find more information about. how OPCUA types are encoded in JSON, in *SPEC 6 "Mapping" Section 5.4.2*.

 .. _node_id_json: